pattyjula/ignacious-iterator/README.md

 This script contains the SQL statement and the new values within a dictionary.
 A function, called ```update_type```, uses an UpdateCursor to complete the processing for the key, value pairs in the dictionary.
 A for loop calls these key, values pairs and instantiates the function.

 The first dictionary and script process street type.
-A similar process, creating a dictionary and function, is setup up determine speed limit.
+A similar process, creating a dictionary and function, is setup to populate speed limit values.
 This script demonstrates value of resusable code.